scaffold-eth/docs/community/overview/signator.io-built-with.md

-A simple app that lets you sign a massage with an Ethereum account & generate shareable proof-of-signature links. \
+A simple app that lets you sign a message with an Ethereum account & generate shareable proof-of-signature links. \
 \
 Check it out at [signator.io](https://signator.io/)\
 \